Wrong Level¶

 });

-The pure calculation belongs in the fast unit tier.
+The pure calculation belongs at the fast simple unit level.
 The render test needs @inquirer/testing and takes ~200ms.
 Split by level; CI shards them independently.

 Related modes¶